 If you are credit unscorable, there’s no need to fear, you’re not doing anything “wrong.”
 There are many reasons a consumer can be credit unscorable.
 Unfortunately, many financially vulnerable consumers fall under the ‘credit invisible’ or ‘credit unscorable’ categories.
 According to a report done by the Consumer Financial Protection Bureau, credit unscorables are commonly consumers in low-income neighborhoods, Black and Hispanic consumers, and young consumers.
 You can also be in this group because you recently graduated from school and are on your own for the first time, or perhaps you recently immigrated to the United States so you don’t have a credit history here yet.

-As you may have experienced first hand, having no credit score makes life more difficult because your access to financial products and services are limited.
+As you may have experienced firsthand, having no credit score makes life more difficult because your access to financial products and services is limited.

 What Can I Do Today to Become “Scorable”?